-At our practice in Richmond, breast reduction is a popular procedure.
+At our practice in Richmond, breast reduction is a common procedure for women who wish to reduce the size of their breasts.
 A breast reduction reduces the volume of oversized breasts.
 Women with very large or pendulous breasts often experience both physical as well as emotional symptoms.
-Aside from a negative body image, feelings of self-consciousness or social embarrassment, you may have back, shoulder, or neck pain, or may have irritation of the skin underneath the breast.
+Aside from a negative body image, feelings of self-consciousness, or social embarrassment, you may have back, shoulder, or neck pain, or may have irritation of the skin underneath the breast.

 The Benefits of Breast Reduction